 David Vanille's choice: I have chosen to offer you a rare pepper which, unlike other varieties, has been tamed by man.
 A unique flavour to discover absolutely.

 The black pepper lianas develop particularly on the eastern and western part of the island.
-Harvested by hand, the pepper is still green and matures for a few days before being dried in the sun.
+Harvested by hand, the pepper is still green and will ripen for a few days before being dried in the sun.
 The latter will give it a completely different appearance: it will be firm, deep brown almost black with fine lines.

-The drying process will also allow him to exhale delicate perfumes that can easily be compared to that of tea, then blond tobacco.
+The drying process will also allow it to exhale delicate perfumes that can easily be compared to that of tea, then blond tobacco.
 The whole with a very controlled spiciness, and a rather singular content of essence and resin.

 He chose the island of Nosy Be to plant these brand new plants, then developed this production further east on the island (notably in the Tamatave region).